 We have closed areas commonly accessed by the public, including the hospital cafeteria and various waiting rooms.
 The cafeteria continues to serve patients and employees.

 Prenatal education classes have been cancelled until further notice.

 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

 How do I get tested for COVID-19?

 At this time, tests for COVID-19 require a provider order.
 Visiting a provider does not necessarily mean you need testing or that you will receive testing.
-Your provider will work with the local health department to follow all appropriate guidelines from the Centers for Disease Control and Prevention (CDC) and the Oklahoma State Department of Health to determine if testing is recommended based on your symptoms and recent travel history.
+Your provider will work with the local health department to follow all appropriate guidelines from the Centers for Disease Control and Prevention (CDC) and the Oklahoma State Department of Health to determine if testing is recommended based on your symptoms.

 What are the qualifications for being tested for COVID-19?